Grid2op/lightsim2grid/README.md

 - `real_type`: double => type representing the real number
 - `cplx_type` :  std::complex<real_type> => type representing the complex number
-- `CplxVect` : Eigen::Matrix<cplx_type, Eigen::Dynamic, 1> => type representing a vector of complex elements
+- `CplxVect` : Eigen::Matrix<cplx_type, Eigen::Dynamic, 1> => type representing a vector of complex numbers
+- `RealVect` : Eigen::Matrix<real_type, Eigen::Dynamic, 1> => type representing a vector of real numbers
 - `Eigen::VectorXi` => represents a vector of integer
 - `Eigen::SparseMatrix<cplx_type>` => represents a sparse matrix

-See for example [BaseNRSolver](./src/BaseNRSolver.h) for the implementation of a Newton Raphson solver (and its derived classes [KLUSolver](./src/KLUSolver.h) and [SparseLUSolver](./src/SparseLUSolver.h) that uses different routine to implement this algorithm) for examples on how to implement a solver.
+See for example [BaseNRSolver](./src/BaseNRSolver.h) for the implementation of a Newton Raphson solver (it requires some "linear solvers", more details about that are given in the section bellow)

 Any contribution in this area is more than welcome.

+**NB** For now the "solver" only uses these above information to perform the powerflow.
+If a more "in depth" solution needs to be implemented, let us know with a github issue.
+For example, it could be totally fine that a proposed "solver" uses direct information about the elements (powerline, topology etc.) of the grid in order to perform some powerflow.

 **NB** It is not mandatory to "embed" all the code of the solver in lightsim2grid.
 Thanks to different customization, it is perfectly possible to install a given "lightsim solver" only if certain conditions are met.
 For example, on windows based machine, the SuiteSparse library cannot be easily compiled, and the KLUSolver is then not available.

-It would be totally fine if some "lightsim2grid" solvers are available only if some packages are installed on the machine for example.
+**NB** It would be totally fine if some "lightsim2grid" solvers are available only if some packages are installed on the machine for example.

+### Using custom linear solvers to solve powerflows

+In lightsim2grid (c++ part) it is also possible, thanks to the use of "template meta programming" to not recode the Newton Raphson algorithm (or the DC powerflow algorithm) and to leverage the use of a linear solver.

+A "linear solver" is anything that can implement 3 basic functions:

+- `initialize(const Eigen::SparseMatrix<real_type> & J)` : initialize the solver and prepare it to solve for linear systems `J.x = b` (usually called once per powerflow)
+- `ErrorType solve(const Eigen::SparseMatrix<real_type> & J, RealVect & b, bool has_just_been_inialized)`: effectively solves `J.x = b` (usually called multiple times per powerflow)
+- `ErrorType reset()`: clear the state of the solver (usually performed at the end of a powerflow to reset the state to a "blank" / "as if it was just initialized" state)

+Some example are given in the c++ code "KLUSolver.h", "SparLUSolver.h" and "NICSLU.h"

+This usage usually takes approximately around 20 / 30 lines of c++ code (not counting the comments, and boiler code for exception handling for example).

 ## Citing